 Robinson Lab: An astrocyte situated along a blood vessel in a hippocampal organotypic culture transfected with plasmids encoding a membrane-targeted red fluorescent protein and a green florescent protein targeted to mitochondria.

-Kristen Pidgeon, MS provides administrative oversight for the training program as well as the IDDRC.
-She coordinates all aspects of the training program including: solicitation of applications for open slots, assisting trainees with the appointment process and management of training-related expenses and travel funds once appointed, collecting annual progress reports from trainees, assembly and submission of competitive and non-competitive renewals to NINDS, and scheduling meetings for the Steering Committee.
-She is also responsible for preserving files for each program applicant as well as coordinating the periodic surveys of trainees.
+Kristen Pidgeon, MS works closely with the Program Directors and provides administrative oversight for the training program as well as the IDDRC.
+She coordinates all aspects of the training program including: solicitation of applications for open slots, coordination of the reviews of applications, and distribution of letters to applicants regarding funding selections; submission of trainees’ appointments, reappointments, and terminations in xTrain; financial management including budget drafts, revisions, and reconciliation in collaboration with the Research Business Administrator; collecting annual progress reports from trainees; assembly and submission of competitive and non-competitive renewals to NINDS; scheduling meetings for the Steering Committee and Internal and External Advisory Boards.
+She is also responsible for maintaining files for each program applicant as well as coordinating the periodic surveys of trainees in order to track key metrics used for reporting both internally and to the NINDS.
 Ms. Pidgeon coordinates and maintains the schedules for the IDDRC Seminar Series, Neuroscience Chalk Talks, Neuroscience Grants Club, and the Critical Analysis of Techniques in IDD Research workshop.

 Internal and External Advisory Boards